BoiseState/CS321-resources/examples/merge-sort/README.md

  | 1000,000   | 81.40s   | 0.12s |  678  |
  | 10,000,000 | 8140.00s | 1.27s | 6522  |

- The time for 10M is projected!
-For 100M elements, merge sort will be around 62000 tims faster!!
+ The insertion sort time for 10M is projected.
+For 100M elements, merge sort is projected to be around 62000 times faster!!